google-deepmind/mujoco/doc/XMLreference.rst

 :at:`light`: :at-val:`real, "0.3"`
    The size of the decorative object used to represent model lights in the rendering.
 :at:`selectpoint`: :at-val:`real, "0.2"`
-   The radius of the sphere used to render the selection point (i.e. the point where the user left-double-clicked to select a body).
+   The radius of the sphere used to render the selection point (i.e., the point where the user left-double-clicked to select a body).
 Note that the local and global coordinates of this point can be printed in the 3D view by activating the corresponding rendering flags.
 In this way, the coordinates of points of interest can be found.
 :at:`jointlength`: :at-val:`real, "1.0"`